Priyanka-MP/Jenkins-Terraform--CodTech/README.md

 Project : Web Application Portfolio using Java,SpringBoot,Gradle & Jenkins

 Objective :

+To create a CI CD pipeline using Jenkins to automate buid ,test and deploy process for my web application -portfolio.

 Key Activities :

+Necessary requirements gathered , Backend development , Set up CI CD pipeline by writing a jenkins file using scripted pipelines

 Tools used :

-Summary :
+Java , SpringBoot , Gradle , Jenkins ,Github

 Features :

-Conclusion :
+Automated builds, Automated testing, Automated deployment

+Outcome:

+The project successfully demonstrated setting up a ci/cd pipeline using jenkins, automating the build, test and deployment processes.
+This ensures that code changes are integrated continuously, tested thoroughly and deployed automatically , streamlining the development workflow and enhancing code quality.